InfinityLoop1/InfinityLoop1/README.md

 - Frontend developer for [RED by LupineVault](https://lupine.red)

 ### What I want to make
-- I need to make my new personal site soon lol
+- I need to make my new personal site soon, I've been pushing it off
-- I want to make a game development website similar to Scratch, just in a text-based language, built in JavaScript
+- I want to make a coding language similar to Python, Javascript, and the children's educational coding language Scratch.

 ### What I'm learning
-- I am learning Python
+- Python
+- C++
+- Arduino

 ## Stats
 ![GitHub Trophies](https://github-profile-trophy.vercel.app/?username=InfinityLoop1&theme=onedark&title=-Reviews,-Experience)